makpevwei/makpevwei.github.io/README.md

 3. **My-Books-App-DB**: A CRUD application that allows users to view, add, modify, and delete book records stored in a MySQL database.

 4. **Blog Generator AI**: A Streamlit app that generates blog posts based on user input using Gemini AI.

+5. **AI Summarizer**: A Gradio app summarizes users text.

 ## Skills